Are you suffering from stress, insomnia, anxiety, or intense food cravings?

 The treatment should always be to change the environment, but sometimes that just isn’t possible.

-Burn out is known to trigger psychiatric conditions such as anxiety and depression in many people.
+Burnout is known to trigger psychiatric (4) conditions such as anxiety and depression in many people.

-While these symptoms are likely caused by multiple factor, one such factor is sensitivity to cortisol receptors in the body.
+While these symptoms are likely caused by multiple factors, one such factor is sensitivity to cortisol receptors in the body.

 #3.
 Reduction in Sugar Cravings & Stress

 Another potential benefit of using Relora is that it may alter food cravings triggered by stress.